-Selecting a site for a new trailhead/boat launch in order to reduce conflicts between boaters and turtles was the primary purpose of this project.
+Selecting a site for a new trailhead and boat launch to reduce conflicts between boaters and western painted turtles was the primary purpose of this project.
 As noted in the "Background and Need" section of this report, the existing launch is inconvenient to users, potentially detrimental to western painted turtles, and the current parking area is not a very aesthetic entry for users.
-The first step was to identify issues that needed to be resolved in selecting a new launch area, locate potential sites, and then to develop site selection criteria to help in our evaluation and selection.
+The first step was to identify issues that needed to be resolved in selecting a new launch area, locate potential sites, and then to develop site selection criteria to help in the evaluation and selection.
 Issues were developed through consultations with various users and stakeholders, particularly recreational users.

 The following issues were given highest priority.